pnrao/adventofcode/README.md

 - If the input file already exists, it is **not** re-downloaded.

 ### Elixir (`lib/adventofcode.ex`)
-- Call `AdventOfCode.read_input()` from a day script (e.g., `2025/d01.ex`).
+- Call `AdventOfCode.read_input()` from a day module to download and read the input.
-- The library inspects the caller's stack frame to determine the year (from the parent directory name, e.g., `2025`) and day (from digits in the filename, e.g., `d01` → day 1).
+- The library auto-detects the year/day from:
+  1. The stacktrace (parent directory name for year, filename digits for day),
+  2. Environment variable fallback (`ADVENT_YEAR`, `ADVENT_DAY`) when called via debugger or Mix tasks.
 - Searches for `cookie.txt` in the repository root (or parent directories).
-- Downloads the input if not already present and returns the file contents.
+- Downloads the input if not already present and caches it locally.

 ## Session Cookie